karimelhage/Semantic-Segmentation-Aerial-Imagery-Using-PSPNet-UNet/README.md

 ## Cite
 A special shoutout to Dr. Sreenivas Bhattiprolu who's learning material on Image Augmentation and Semantic Segmentation have been a true help to understanding the application of Semantic Segmentation.
-Link to to the repo: https://github.com/bnsreenu/python_for_microscopists
+Link to his repo: https://github.com/bnsreenu/python_for_microscopists